Aston Villa W.F.C.: History

 and in 2018 to the Women's Championship.

 On 4 July 2019, the team was renamed Aston Villa Women F.C., CEO Christian Purslow, said that the name "aligns more appropriately with women’s football in this country".
 On the same day, Chief Commercial Officer, Nicola Ibbetson, was elected to the FA WSL and Women's Championship board - making Aston Villa Women one of only two Championship clubs to have a representative on the board.

 In 2019–20, Villa won promotion to the WSL and entered the top flight of women's football for the first time since 2004.
-For the 2022-23 Women's Super League season the women will play four of their eleven home matches at Villa Park, where the men's team play.
+For the 2022-23 Women's Super League season the women played four of their eleven home matches at Villa Park, where the men's team play.
+For the 2024-2025 season, the club announced they would play all home League fixtures at Villa Park.

+On 21 October 2025, V Sports, owners of Aston Villa, announced the sale of a 10% stake in Aston Villa Women to Marc Zahr, co-president of Blue Owl Capital.